Visiting Memphis, Tennessee for the first time? We’ve highlighted well-known attractions as well as other places you might not have thought to visit.

 We visited the downtown Memphis location and stood in line for about five minutes to get our name on the list to get a table.
 Once on the list, we waited about another 20 minutes to get our table.
 But again, it was totally worth it.
 The chicken was crispy on the outside, but juicy on the inside.
 And the mac & cheese and cole slaw we had to go with it were just as good!

 There are many downtown Memphis hotel options.
 You’ll want to be near the action so hotels near Beale Street would be preferable, especially if you’d like to have some drinks.
-During our visit to Memphis, we stayed at the brand new La Quinta Inn & Suites in the heart of downtown.
+During our visit to Memphis, we stayed at the new La Quinta Inn & Suites in the heart of downtown (check rates here).

 This La Quinta was unlike any we’ve stayed at before.
 It was modern, beautifully decorated, and just a couple of blocks away from many of the Memphis attractions we were there to see.
 And they served breakfast too, which we always appreciate when we’re trying to travel on a budget.
-We’ll be writing a whole post about this hotel soon, so stay tuned! 😉
+If you’d like to learn more about the hotel, check out our full La Quinta Inn & Suites review.

 We thought three days in Memphis was the perfect amount of time for our first visit.
 We were able to do a lot, but realized there’s still enough more to do that we could easily go back and visit again.